pirocorp/Object-Oriented-Design/13. DDD/Elements of a Domain Model Value Objects And Services.md

 ## Recognizing Commonly Used Value Objects

-- **String** is a value object.
+- **String** is a **Value Object**.
   - String Methods Respect Immutability
     - Replace (StringA, StringB) - Returns a new string in which all occurrences StringA in the current instance are replaced with StringB.
     - ToUpper() - Returns a copy of this string converted to uppercase.
     - ToLower() - Returns a copy of this string converted to lowercase.

-Money is a Great candidate for a Value Object.
+- Money is a Great candidate for a **Value Object**.
+- Dates are a classic value object, and they have all kinds of logic.

 ### [Whole Value](http://fit.c2.com/wiki.cgi?WholeValue).